govau/service-manual/content/service-design-delivery-process/alpha-stage/test.md

 It is also easy for designers to make changes directly to the prototype, without having to wait on a developer to make changes.

-Use a version control system, like [GitHub](https://github.com/), to store the code for your prototype so that everyone in the team can work across the same copy and collaborate on changes.
+Use a version control system, like [GitHub](https://github.com/), to store the code for your prototype so that everyone in the team can work across the same copy and changes.

 Deploy the prototype to a cloud service so that you can easily share it around the team and with your stakeholders (for example, [Amazon Web Services](https://aws.amazon.com/)).